5 Key Mobile Marketing Trends in Healthcare

 Mobile marketing is a prime branch of digital marketing strategy that employs various channels to reach the audience, such as social media marketing, search ads, in-app ads, SMS marketing, and appealing to people in how they use their mobile phones.

-1. Customer Engagement via SMS
+1. Smart Patient Engagement Through SMS

-2. Mobile Apps
+3. Advanced Mobile Health Apps

 According to data.ai, Healthcare app downloads saw a 50% growth between 2019 and 2021, primarily due to a surge in demand for telehealth and COVID.
 Since then, health and fitness apps have developed in multiple aspects, covering tips and maintenance about heart health, diabetes, pregnancy, hair, and body fitness.

 Medical apps like Practo, 1mg, and Medibuddy enable consumers to gain control over their health conditions with helpful resources and treatment options, even online.
+In fact, recent data shows health app usage has increased by 65% since 2023, with mental health and preventive care apps leading the growth.

 survey